uc-cdis/hatchery/doc/explanation/dockstore.md

 ## Limiting Assumptions

-* the compose service with a port 80 mapping is the one published to the load balancer
+* the compose service with a port `9880` mapping is the one published to the load balancer
 * volume mappings `source:destination` recognize 2 source volumes
-    - `user-volume:` persists across reboots
+    - `./user-volume/:` persists across reboots
-    - `data-volume:` is the gen3-fuse volume
+    - `./data-volume/:` is the gen3-fuse volume
 * we assume `entrypoint` and `command` are both lists
 * we assume `healthcheck` is a list, and require that the first entry is either `CMD` or `HTTP` where CMD has the normal docker-compose healthcheck CMD semantics, and HTTP emulates the [kubernetes liveness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) semantics and treats the second entry as the path to test, and the optional third entry as a port